ITT23/assignment-08-replication-top_idee/documentation.md

 ![mapping example](./assets/docu/hotties.jpg)

-## 1. Paper-Stuff
+## 1. Paper-Selection

 First step was to find a paper that suits the requirements.
 We had read a few papers we found interesting:

 * Preemptive Action: Accelerating Human Reaction using Electrical Muscle Stimulation Without Compromising Agency
   * Kasahara et al., 2019 | [https://doi.org/10.1145/3290605.3300873](https://doi.org/10.1145/3290605.3300873)
   * Reasons against it:
-    * time - research about how to trigger the right muscle contraction
+    * time intensive research about how to trigger the right muscle contraction
-    * hardware - EMS TENS not available; we bought a cheap one just for fun but it lacks in control functionality
+    * hardware - EMS TENS not available; we bought a cheap one just for fun but it lacks in control and functionality
 * Purring Wheel: Thermal and Vibrotactile Notifications on the Steering Wheel
   * San Vito et al., 2020 | [https://doi.org/10.1145/3382507.3418825](https://doi.org/10.1145/3382507.3418825)
   * Reasons against it: